vortex-hue/vortex-assistant-ai/README.md

   [vortex assistant](https://chat.vortex-exchange.com)

 #### Open source
-This is just a python chatapp full stack project, in the coming months, my team and I are working on something bigger, something powerful and something more flexible, stay tuned
+This is just a python chatapp full stack project, in the coming months, my team and I are working on something bigger, something powerful and something more flexible, stay tuned# vortex-assistant-ai-prod